 Activity-based working (and hybrid work as a whole), by definition, leads to 3 very important benefits:

 On that note, OfficeRnD Hybrid can help you easily implement a hybrid way of working and give you advanced analytics of how your space is used.
-As a result, you can manage your hybrid workspace and make data-driven decisions to improve its utilization.
+As a result, you can manage your hybrid workspace and make data-driven decisions to improve its utilization with the right metrics in hand.

 If anything, COVID brought the topic of employee engagement to a whole new level.
 The Great Resignation is here and will cause many businesses to suffer serious losses.
 On the flip side, organizations that put people first will always be ahead of their competitors.